metamn/react/content/blog/on-graphql/index.md

 ---
-title: 'On GraphQL'
+title: "On GraphQL"
-date: '2019-10-10'
+date: "2019-10-10"
 ---

 Easy to use on the front-end.
-More complicated to design and scale.
+More complicated to model and scale.

 <!--more-->